 Related keywords are less specific keywords to the topic than the exact match keyword, but are nonetheless still related to the topic, and is a great way to get traffic to your pages.
 In some cases you may find it easier to rank for a related keywords to drive traffic to a page on your blog, especially if the exact match word you are trying to rank for is highly competitive and harder to rank for.

-A longtail keyword is a keyword phrase that includes the exact match keyword in it, such as ‘Iphone 7 reviews’ or ‘Best Iphone 7 deals online’.
+A long-tail keyword is a keyword phrase that includes the exact match keyword in it, you wish to rank for.
 This SEO technique can make it easier to rank in the SERPs for competitive exact match keywords, since the keyword phrase is less competitive than the exact keyword, and will come up as a related search term, since it contains the exact keyword readers are searching for.

 White Hat SEO